GET HELP - if in immediate danger, call 000

 NSW Men’s Behaviour Change Network

-The Men’s Behaviour Change Network NSW was formed in 2013 following the introduction of the NSW Minimum Standards for Men’s Domestic Violence Behaviour Change Programs in 2012.
-The Network is made up of all registered men’s behaviour change providers and their practitioners and provides an opportunity for discussions that continually reflect on our practice and the socio-political context of our work.
+The NSW Men’s Behaviour Change Network (MBCN) was formed in 2013 following the introduction of the NSW Minimum Standards for Men’s Domestic Violence Behaviour Change Programs in 2012.
+The Network is made up of all registered men’s behaviour change providers and their practitioners.
+The Network provides an opportunity for discussions that continually reflect on practice and the socio-political context of the work.

 · provide sector development to the men’s domestic and family violence sector in NSW; and